 When you have a complete understanding of all the different words associated with your topic, you will fully own it and create the best content possible.
 Keyword research opens up so many new areas of topics on which you can write so that you do not end up continually rehashing the same content over and over again on your blog or other mediums.
-You can also use them to improve any existing content by adding in some additional language and keyword phrases that helps with your rankings.
+You can also use them to improve any existing content by adding in some additional language and keyword phrases that help with your rankings.

 Developing Better Metrics

 When creating your SEO and digital marketing strategy, it is important to have a strong method of knowing what to expect.
 This assists you in creating realistic goals and parameters with which to assess the metrics.
-Researching into keywords provides you with understanding about the efficacy of the keywords, as well as the competition.
+Researching into keywords provides you with an understanding of the efficacy of the keywords, as well as the competition.
 This ensures that your expectations remain realistic as you determine how to view the analytics and determine whether or not your efforts are working.